Rahu-Ketu Main Page

 Rahu Risk-taking as a response to conflict

 |Rahu mahadasha 18 years|| The most salient effects of Rahu in bhava-2 occur during Rahu mahadasha.
 Maximum outcome during swabhukti of Rahu-Rahu and also during the bhukti of Rahu's rashi-pathi. |

 Also strong results of Professor Rahu teaching in classroom-2 should be expected during each of the nine bhukti periods of Rahu which occur within the 120 year Vimshottari Dasha.

-Professor Rahu teaching in classroom-2 generates urgent ambition to obtain greater social-material privileges via possession of a treasure hoard of values of financial wealth or knowledge.
+Professor Rahu teaching in classroom-2 generates urgent ambition to obtain greater social-material privileges via possession of a hoard of values of treasury or knowledge.
 The treasury of Kutumbha-sthana is often acquired often via bloodline, but also via guru-sisya transmission.

 The methods of expedient self-elevation for Professor Rahu teaching in classroom-2 include "appropriation" of the instruments of bhava-2 such as second marriage (8th-from-7th) which provides entrance into a privileged family; promotion to higher rank in banking or value-conservation roles; access to natural resources of fields and forests; purported knowledge of historical tradition; herds of valuable animals or treasure-chests of jewels or libraries of powerful knowledge.

 Although Professor Rahu teaching in classroom-2 has not yet *earned* the higher entitlements which are normally accorded to priests, professors, preachers, and father-figures, Professor Rahu teaching in classroom-2 is motivated by a hungry desire to grasp these entitlements in a"fast-track" fashion.
 His ambition is boundless.